galasa-dev/galasa.dev/src/markdown-pages/highlights.md

 # Galasa Delivery

 Galasa is an open source project and is delivered using a continuous delivery model.
-There are instructions on [installing the Galasa plug-in](/docs/getting-started/installing) on this site.
+There are instructions on [getting started](/docs/getting-started) on this site.

 Post a question or share your experiences with other users in our <a href="https://galasa.slack.com" target="_blank"> Galasa Slack</a> workspace. <a href="https://join.slack.com/t/galasa/shared_invite/zt-ele2ic8x-VepEO1o13t4Jtb3ZuM4RUA" target="_blank"> Register to join</a> first if you're not yet a member.